cnettel/cxic9714-analysis/README.md

 ________________________________________________

 ## Step-by-step instructions on data analysis ##
 The following sections provide a detailed description of the individual data analysis steps performed for this work.
-The names **HITS**, **BKGR** and **META** are used as reference to the data files which have been made available.
+The names **HITS**, **BKGR** and **META** are used as reference to the data files which are available for download using the links above.
 The entire processing pipeline for this experiment looks like this: